INDUSTRY SPECIFIC HEALTH & SAFETY

 Course Length: 8 hours | To Register: Email Us.
 This course requires a minimum of 5 participants to run.

-COURSE 4: MEDICAL FIRST RESPONDER 1
+MEDICAL FIRST RESPONDER 1

 Target Audience: Provides anyone in Industry who needs to be trained in emergency response for difficult and potentially life-threatening scenarios.